mizanur55/mizanur55.github.io/_posts/2022-03-05-How to establish causation?.md

 ## Introduction
-\small One of the most repeated statistical facts in modern times is “Correlation does not imply causation”.
+One of the most repeated statistical facts in modern times is “Correlation does not imply causation”.
 This could be understood by a classic example often given in statistical courses, In the US, the production of ice creams is correlated with number of Drowning deaths as shown by the figure below:

 [//]: # (this image below will be centered)
 ![Alt text](https://raw.githubusercontent.com/mizanur55/mizanur55.github.io/master/_posts/Ice_cream_and_drowning.jpg){:style="display:block; margin-left:auto; margin-right:auto"}